Your freeze-ahead Christmas

 Once you’ve prepared your pigs, you can open-freeze them on a baking tray.
 When solid, store in freezer bags for up to three months.
 Defrost them on Christmas Eve ready to cook on the day.

-This essential festive condiment is a prime contender for making ahead and freezing – because let’s be honest, who’s got time to be stirring cranberry sauce on Christmas morning?
+This essential festive condiment is a prime contender for making ahead and freezing.
 When your sauce is cooled, spoon it into a freezer bag, seal and flatten before freezing.
 On the day, defrost and heat until piping hot.

 Spend a Sunday afternoon baking mince pies, then enjoy them warm from the oven throughout the festive period.
 Bake, cool and freeze, then defrost and warm them up when you’re ready.
 Alternatively, freeze them before baking.
 Open-freeze them in their baking trays, then tip the frozen pies out and store in freezer bags for up to three months.
 When you fancy a mince pie, take out as many as you need, put them back into their trays and bake as per the recipe, allowing an extra 10 minutes to defrost.